coolwanglu/pdf2htmlEX/README.md

 GPLv2 & GPLv3 Dual licensed

-**Please credit pdf2htmlEX if you use it in your work, especially for commerical use**
+**Please credit pdf2htmlEX if you use it in your work, especially for commercial use**

 **Font extraction or conversion may be illegal, please check your local laws**